By Feiyu Su

-“The undergraduate tutors are honors students that go through a course long training,” said Bailey Boyd, graduate assistant for the Writing Center.
+“The undergraduate tutors are honors students that go through a course long training,” said Bailey Boyd, assistant director of the Writing Center.
 During the training, tutors learn about the principles of tutoring and writing basics.

-The Writing Center also requires new graduate tutors to undergo a three-day version of the course at the beginning of each fall and spring semester.
+The Writing Center also requires new graduate tutors to undergo a three-day version of the course at the beginning of each fall semester.

 Tutors go through additional training over the course of each semester, reviewing papers and critiquing each other’s responses.

 Bella Ledonne is a Writing Center tutor.
-A junior studying broadcast journalism and economics, she had used the Writing Center services several times before she took the job.
+A senior studying broadcast journalism and economics, she had used the Writing Center services several times before she took the job.

 One thing she loved about the Writing Center was that she could talk through her ideas with the tutor at the preparatory stage.
 “Starting an essay can be really, really difficult,” Ledonne said.
 The tutoring session allowed her to have somebody to bounce those ideas off.

 Such conversations help students clarify their thinking, especially when they explain their papers to someone who isn’t familiar with the topic.
 Students can have that conversation even before they start writing.

 As a tutor, Ledonne always starts her tutoring sessions by letting students share details about their lives, majors and projects.